|

 The early Eagle badges

-3-dimensional manner and are only enameled on the front
+3-dimensional manner and are only enameled on the front.
+The Hossauer makers mark is easily to

 generally flat and enameled on both sides.
 Original

-incredibly hollow constructed.
+hollow construction.
 The resulting weight is

 badges show an incredible workmanship as shown on the